Most Common Types of Household Mold

 What is important to understand is that ALL MOLDS, once they are present, can have toxic effects.
 Every person has varying degrees of mold sensitivity.
 What doesn't affect one person may cause asthma-like responses in another and make a third person extremely sick.
-This is why we recommend treating for and removing mold regardless of the type.
+This is why we recommend calling Pure Air North Carolina for treating for and removing mold regardless of the type.

 It’s important to be as educated as possible when you first notice it’s growth, whether it be underneath your sink or in the windowsill in your bathroom.
 In this article, we’ll briefly cover what mold is, how it can affect you, and the most common molds found growing within homes.